jandroro/customer_support-agent/README.md

 # Customer Support Agent — Amazon Bedrock AgentCore

-A production-grade Customer Support Agent for **TechCorp**, an e-commerce company, built end-to-end on **Amazon Bedrock AgentCore** — with secure tool access via AgentCore Gateway, persistent memory, Cedar-based authorization, and a Claude/ChatGPT-style web chat on top.
+A production-grade Customer Support Agent for **TechCorp**, an e-commerce company, built end-to-end on **Amazon Bedrock AgentCore** — with secure tool access via AgentCore Gateway, persistent memory, Cedar-based authorization, and a web chat interface on top.

 This is not a toy chatbot demo: the entire stack — Runtime, Gateway, Memory, Knowledge Base, authentication, and authorization — is provisioned as code and designed to mirror how this would actually run in production.

 > Based on the AWS workshop [Getting started with Amazon Bedrock AgentCore](https://catalog.us-east-1.prod.workshops.aws/workshops/850fcd5c-fd1f-48d7-932c-ad9babede979/en-US) — this repository reimplements its labs as Terraform-managed infrastructure (instead of notebook-driven SDK calls) and replaces the reference Streamlit client with the Next.js + FastAPI app described below.
-The original lab structure is preserved in `src/notebooks/`.
+The modified lab structure is located in `src/notebooks/`.

 ## Table of contents